chainer/chainer/docs/source/examples/train_loop.rst

     x = x[None, ...]
     print(x.shape)

-    # forward calculation of the model by sending X
+    # Forward calculation of the model by sending X
     y = model(x)

     # The result is given as Variable, then we can take a look at the contents by the attribute, .data.